lupo49/autoit-OutlookReminderFocus/README.md

 AutoIt-Script - Moves the reminder windows of Outlook 2010 in the foreground, when the Outlook COM fires the event ReminderFire.

-For those who are new to AutoIT...: http://www.autoitscript.com/wiki/Getting_started
+For those who are new to AutoIT: http://www.autoitscript.com/wiki/Getting_started

 - install AutoIT
 - install SciTE editor